Do we know what causes breast cancer in men?

 Some breast cancers are linked to inherited mutations of the BRCA1 or BRCA2 tumor suppressor genes.
 Normally, these genes make proteins that help cells recognize and/or repair DNA damage and prevent them from growing abnormally.
 But if a person has inherited a mutated gene from either parent, the chances of developing breast cancer are higher.

-In women, mutations of BRCA1 and BRCA2 are responsible for about 5% to 10% of breast cancers.
-Women with either of these altered genes have a lifetime breast cancer risk of up to 80%.
+- In women, mutations of BRCA1 and BRCA2 are responsible for a small fraction of breast cancers.
+Women with either of these altered genes have a very high risk of breast cancer.

-In men, changes in the BRCA2 gene seem to be responsible for some breast cancer cases.
-The lifetime breast cancer risk for men with BRCA2 mutations is about 6%, which is much higher than for other men.
+- In men, changes in the BRCA2 gene seem to be responsible for some breast cancer cases, but different studies have different estimates for how many.

-BRCA1 seems to play a role in only a small number of male breast cancers, but it may be more common in Jewish men.
-Recent studies suggest that BRCA1 mutations may increase the lifetime risk of breast cancer in men to about 1%.
+- BRCA1 seems to play a role in only a small number of male breast cancers, but it may be more common in Jewish men.